Curtis Santiago: Art career

 Throughout the years, Santiago moved away from music and into the visual arts.
-His work consists out of paintings, large scale installations and sculptures, and miniature scenes – dioramas – depicting memories from Santiago’s upbringing in Caribbean-Canadian culture.
+His work consists out of paintings, large scale installations and sculptures, and miniature scenes – dioramas – depicting memories from Santiago's upbringing in Caribbean-Canadian culture.
 Dancing, party scenes, and nods to his musical career are recurring themes, often intertwined with (art) historical references.

-Santiago’s work is part of the permanent collection of the Studio Museum in Harlem (New York, US).
-He has exhibited, amongst others, at the Drawing Center (NY), Biennale de Dakar (Senegal), Toronto Biennale of Art, Aldrich Contemporary Art Museum (US), Goethe Institute (Berlin, Germany), Art Gallery of Ontario, Art Gallery of Alberta, and various international art galleries.
+Santiago's work is part of the permanent collection of the Studio Museum in Harlem (New York, US).
+He has exhibited, among others, at the Drawing Center (NY), Biennale de Dakar (Senegal), Toronto Biennale of Art, Aldrich Contemporary Art Museum (US), Goethe Institute (Berlin, Germany), Art Gallery of Ontario, Art Gallery of Alberta, and various international art galleries.